pyinstaller/pyinstaller/doc/spec-files.rst

              	},
              )

-In the above example, the key/value ``'NSPrincipleClass': 'NSApplication'`` is necessary to allow Mac OS X to render applications using retina resolution.
+In the above example, the key/value ``'NSPrincipalClass': 'NSApplication'`` is necessary to allow Mac OS X to render applications using retina resolution.
 The key ``'NSAppleScriptEnabled'`` is assigned the Python boolean ``False``, which will be output to :file:`Info.plist` properly as ``<false/>``.